FrancisBanville/ms_interpreting_probabilities/README.md

 locations or time.
 Implementing a Bayesian framework, which updates prior probabilities of interactions with empirical data, could lessen these errors.

+Below, we will see examples of why this matters when it comes to spatial, temporal, and taxonomic scaling of biotic interactions.

 # Statistical behaviour of networks in key ecological applications

+Quantitative interactions can be converted to probabilistic interactions by normalizing.

 ## Taxonomic agglomeration and division of nodes